powsybl/powsybl.github.io/pages/documentation/simulation/metrix/index.md

 }
 ```

-Control types :
+Control types:
-- `FIXED_ANGLE_CONTROL` : (Default) the original phase tap is fixed
+- `FIXED_ANGLE_CONTROL`: (default) the original phase tap is fixed
-- `OPTIMIZED_ANGLE_CONTROL` : can shift to different phase tap to solve constraints
+- `OPTIMIZED_ANGLE_CONTROL`: can shift to different phase tap to solve constraints
-- `CONTROL_OFF` : the transformer is deactivated (phase shift is equal to 0)
+- `CONTROL_OFF`: the transformer is deactivated (phase shift is equal to 0)

-Note that while the optimization will use phase in a continuous range, metrix will then find the closest phase tap in the results.
+Note that while the optimization will use phase in a continuous range, Metrix will then find the closest phase tap in the results.

 ### HVDC

-For HVDC the syntax is similar to that of the PST :
+For HVDC line, the syntax is similar to those of PST:
 ```groovy
 hvdc(id) {
   controlType X // control type (see available values below)